Famous Limericks for Adults:

 Irish Expressions: Famous Irish Limericks.
 Image of laughing leprechan, courtesy of Bigstock.

 As with many other Irish sayings, limericks were frequently used to shine a humorous light on difficult or uncomfortable topics.
+Sometimes they were simply used to showcase the famously irreverent Irish sense of humor.

-Simple Famous Limericks
+Simple Famous Limericks for Adults

 Many of the older limericks are very simple and straightforward with the subject of the first line basically repeated in the last line.
 While they aren't necessarily the most creative examples, they are easy to remember (and relatively easy to create!)